Declan McManus

-Declan Joseph McManus (born 3 August 1994) is a Scottish professional footballer, who plays as a forward for NIFL Premiership club Coleraine.
-McManus has previously played for Aberdeen, Fleetwood Town, Greenock Morton, Alloa Athletic, Raith Rovers, Dunfermline Athletic, Ross County, Falkirk and The New Saints.
+Declan Joseph McManus (born 3 August 1994) is a Scottish professional footballer for club Bangor City 1876.
+McManus has previously played for Aberdeen, Fleetwood Town, Greenock Morton, Alloa Athletic, Raith Rovers, Dunfermline Athletic, Ross County, Falkirk, The New Saints and Coleraine.

 Career

 Aberdeen

 McManus made his debut for Aberdeen's first team on 28 April 2012, coming on as a substitute in a 3–0 defeat to Dunfermline Athletic.
 In the new season, McManus goalscoring form in the U20 league caught the eye of Dundee and Partick Thistle, who were keen to sign him on loan.
 In November 2012, McManus signed a new contract with the club that will keep him until 2015.

 On 31 July 2013 McManus joined Alloa Athletic on a six-month loan deal.
 McManus made his first ever senior start in Alloa Athletic's 2–0 win in the League Cup First Round fixture against Peterhead.
 On 14 December 2013, McManus scored his first senior goal in Alloa's 2–0 win against Greenock Morton.

 McManus moved on loan to Scottish League One club Greenock Morton on 8 August 2014.
 He scored his first ever senior hat-trick in a 5–2 cup victory over Berwick Rangers in August 2014, and left the club at the end of his loan spell having scored 12 goals in 21 starts.
 On 2 February 2015, McManus joined Greenock Morton for a second loan spell, signing until the end of the 2014–15 season.
 McManus was nominated for the SPFA League One player of the year for 2014–15, as well as being included in the League One Team of the Year with teammate Mark Russell.
 He won the Player of the Year award.